This is a sample report. Signals and performance are not up to date.

 Trade on is the signal entry.
 C and TS are used internally for the calculations.

-Returns are calculated as the average from open to close for equal dollar allocation.
+Returns are calculated based on equal dollar allocation.

-Disclaimer: The DLPAL LS signals are provided as an educational trading tool for informational purposes only and do not constitute investment advice.
-We do not warrant the accuracy, completeness, fitness or timeliness for any particular purposes of the DLPAL LS signals.
-Under no circumstances the DLPAL LS signals should be treated as financial advice.
+Disclaimer: The Long/Short Signals are provided for informational purposes only and do not constitute investment advice.
+We do not warrant the accuracy, completeness, fitness or timeliness for any particular purposes of the Long/Short Signals.
+Under no circumstances the Long/Short signals should be treated as financial advice.
 The author of this website is not a registered financial adviser.
 Before subscribing read our full Disclaimer and Terms and Conditions.
 Acceptance of terms and conditions is required before subscribing.
 More information is provided on subscription page.